A. System Identification (Week 1)

 Calculations and values for the theoretical first and second modal frequencies (calculated using Eqn.
 1.26).

-Compare the first and second dominant frequencies obtained from the FFT with the corresponding calculated first and second modal frequencies (Result A.4) and explain your observation.
+Compare the first and second dominant frequencies obtained from the FFT with the corresponding calculated first and second modal frequencies (Result B.4) and explain your observation.

-1st and 2nd Mode shapes (theoretical and experimental) plotted on the same graph with node locations marked. (plot v(x) vs x/L)
+1st and 2nd Mode shapes (theoretical and experimental) are plotted on the same graph with node locations marked. (plot of v(x) vs x/L)

 Number of nodes and their locations for each mode (theoretical and experimental).
 Use Table B.2 to document the values.

-Comparison of experimental and theoretical mode shapes/node locations given and state the reason(s) for why they differ.
+Comparison of experimental and theoretical mode shapes/node locations and state the reason(s) for why they differ.

 First